-Film Appreciation (Spring Semester)
+Film Appreciation (Full Year)

 This a course that will expect you to be more than just a passive audience member when watching movies.
 Do you think you have what it takes to be a movie critic?
 Not only will this class be devoted to all things film, we will also understand the basic techniques behind making them.
 During the semester, students will be able to analyze, discuss, and critique films from varying genres.

-Chinese Calligraphy and Painting
+Chinese Calligraphy and Painting (Full Year)

 This course helps students develop the basic knowledge and techniques in Chinese calligraphy and painting, two separate, yet closely related, major art forms in traditional Chinese culture.
 Chinese painting, also known in Chinese as “national painting” (國畫 guohua), has a long history and long-standing tradition in China.
 Students will learn the two main techniques in Chinese painting: “fine brush” (工筆 gongbi) and “freehand style” (xieyie 寫意).
 There will be painting sessions focusing on landscape painting, bird-and-flower painting, and figure painting.
 In calligraphy, students will be introduced to the theoretical bases of the art form as well as the practical skills.
 Throughout the course, students will imitate the works of famous painters and calligraphers in Chinese history with the purpose of developing an appreciation and aesthetic understanding of the beauty in them.

-Fashion Construction Using the Golden Proportion (Fall Semester)
+Fashion Construction (Fall Semester)